Pieter Tans and Kirk Thoning, NOAA Global Monitoring Laboratory,

 |trace species (each less than 1)||1||1|

-The most important aspect of the measurements is the ongoing calibrations.
-Air flows continually through the instrument, after having first been dried in a cold trap where the water vapor freezes out as ice on the walls.
-Unfortunately, the absorption that we measure in the cell does not depend on the CO2 mole fraction, but on the total amount of CO2 in the cell.
-Therefore, we either have to extremely accurately control the temperature and pressure in the cell, as well as the flow rate, or we can control them less accurately while using frequent calibrations of the instrument with reference gas mixtures of CO2-in-dry-air spanning the expected range of the measurements.
-The reference gas mixtures are stored in high pressure aluminum cylinders.
-At Mauna Loa the calibration is done every hour by interrupting the flow of outside air through the cell, and replacing it with flows of three reference gas mixtures in succession, 5 minutes each.
-An example is shown in Figure 1.
-Each hour is divided up as follows:
+An important aspect of the measurements is the ongoing calibrations of the analyzer.
+Air flows continually through the instrument, after having first been dried in a cold trap where the water vapor freezes out as ice on the walls of the trap.
+Unfortunately, the absorption that we measure in the instrument does not depend on the CO2 mole fraction, but on the total amount of CO2.
+Therefore, we also accurately control the temperature and pressure in the instrument, as well as the flow rate, and we do frequent calibrations with reference gas mixtures of known amounts of CO2-in-dry-air (stored in high pressure aluminum cylinders) spanning the expected range of the measurements.

 In 1957 Dave Keeling, who was the first to make accurate measurements of CO2 in the atmosphere, chose the site high up on the slopes of the Mauna Loa volcano because he wanted to measure CO2 in air masses that would be representative of much of the Northern Hemisphere, and, hopefully, the globe.
 That goal has not changed.
 We still want to eliminate the influence of CO2 absorbed or emitted locally by plants and soils, or emitted locally by human activities.
 Dave Keeling also introduced the principle of a rigorous calibration strategy that we still employ today.